jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-21g.md

 Political leadership in a new conservative Administration should:

-NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY
+### National Institute Of Standards And Technology

 The National Institute of Standards and Technology is charged with promoting U.S. innovation and competitiveness by “advancing measurement science, standards, and technology.”8 NIST carries out cutting edge research, helps industry establish standards and best practices, and is the nation’s foremost authority on measurements.
 NIST’s atomic clock, for instance, maintains the official time of the United States.
 An incoming Administration should evaluate the federal government’s civilian research footprint and consolidate those functions while ensuring that any research conducted with taxpayer dollars serves the national interest in a concrete way in line with conservative principles.
 Beyond this, an incoming Administration should:

 Privatize the Hollings Manufacturing Extension Partnership.

 The Hollings Manufacturing Extension Partnership (MEP) establishes and manages a network of centers focused on advising small- and medium-sized manufacturers in order to improve processes and thereby strengthen the U.S. industrial base.
 When Congress created the program, MEP centers were